 Tips for making your book club experiential

-Here are some tips that you might find helpful, if you want to organise an experiential book club,
+Here are some tips that you might find helpful if you want to organize an experiential book club,

 - Keep your group small.
 I’ve found that groups of 5-7 people to be optimal.